Elm Seed Bugs

 Professional treatment for complete elimination

 Elm seed bug control focuses on exclusion and perimeter treatment before fall migration.
-We seal entry points, apply residual barriers to exterior walls, and treat around windows and doors.
-Interior treatment removes existing populations.
-Fall timing is critical for effective prevention.
+We seal entry points, apply a residual barrier to exterior walls, and treat around windows and doors.
+Interior treatment knocks down the bugs already inside.
+Fall timing matters most, and our $49 initial service is the cheapest way to get on the schedule before they start clustering on your siding.

 How to Prevent Elm Seed Bugs